-Upon searching for a replacement for the Fagor I noticed this on top of the “masticating juicer” search results so I decide to give it a look.
+Upon searching for a replacement for the Fagor, I noticed this on top of the “masticating juicer” search results, so I decided to give it a look.

-And at first glance the product looks amazing.
+And at first glance, the product looks terrific.

 It is a horizontal masticating juicer which means the auger is at a horizontal plane.